mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 ]

 .right-column[
-- they are converging on many points
+They are converging on many points

-They all move to a declarative specification.
+They are tending to add 'declarative specification' capabilities.

 It's no longer feasible for an operator to decide on which node to deploy especially when complex constraints exist
 - making use of specialized hardware, e.g. SSD best for some operations